ireneliu521/Biblical-Proportions_Case_R/HW_OfBiblicalProportions_Questions.md

     ## [1] "SUMMARY"

-Q15: Find the main 3 topics in the bible, and the top 25 words in each topic.
-Can you find an interpretation of each topic?
+15: Find the main 3 topics in the bible, and print the top 25 words in each topic.
 ---------------------------------------------------------------------------------------------------------------------------

 ``` r